MarwaMohammedHanafy/JsMarsRover-Kata/README.md

 •   moveForwardRequest
 MarsRover-Kata Component’s public function:
-•   marsRover (move the rover based on instruction)
-M Plateau Component’s public function:
+•   marsRover (move the rover based on instruction) navigatorSystem Component’s public function:
-•   Still in progress (obstacle handling).
+•   addRoversAsObstacles
+•   removeOldPosition
+•   addNewPosition

 I use TDD approach.
 1. Assume The marsRover function handle array of rovers & array of Instruction without handle any obstacles (No collapse).